ongas/hs-price-tracker/docs/integration_docs/buywisely_deployment_verification_guide.md

 ## 5. Troubleshooting
 - Check conda environment and dependencies.
-- Review logs for missing fields, HTTP errors, or parsing failures.
+- Review logs for missing fields, HTTP errors, parsing failures, or zero prices (indicating an extraction bug).
 - Use test data and mock fixtures to reproduce and debug issues.
 - Consult error handling and edge case catalog for expected log messages and outcomes.